o3de/o3de.org/content/docs/user-guide/features/components/reference/nav-area.md

 ---
-description: ' Use the Navigation Area component with the Polygon Prism Shape component to create navigation meshes in Amazon Lumberyard. '
+description: ' Use the Navigation Area component with the Polygon Prism Shape component to create navigation meshes in Open 3D Engine. '
 title: Navigation Area
 ---
 # Navigation Area {#component-nav-area}